jeremykendall/publicsuffixlist-php/README.md

+# EXPERIMENTAL - DO NOT USE - NOT INTENDED FOR RELEASE

 # Public Suffix List: PHP

-## EXPERIMENTAL - DO NOT USE - NOT INTENDED FOR RELEASE

 **Public Suffix List: PHP** is a [Public Suffix List](http://publicsuffix.org/) based domain parser implemented in PHP.